oremanj/stackscope/docs/source/customizing.rst

 Contexts
 ~~~~~~~~

-There are two hooks relevant in determining the context
+There are three hooks relevant in determining the context
-managers in the returned stack: :func:`unwrap_context` and
+managers in the returned stack: :func:`unwrap_context`,
+:func:`unwrap_context_generator`, and
 :func:`elaborate_context`.
 They are less complex than the frame hooks
 since they only operate on one context manager at a time.